artanzand/GAN_fake_houses/README.md

 GANs modelling is a difficult task since it is computational expensive, it requires GPU-accelerated frameworks to be trained.
 Also GANs require tipically thousands of training images to produce a high-quality model.
 In this project [Pytorch](https://pytorch.org/) deep learning framework that we will use to train the models and the calculations will be performed using GPU.

-The following images show the the model outputs synthetic images of houses through epochs:
+The  [Kaggle dataset - House prices SoCal](https://www.kaggle.com/ted8080/house-prices-and-images-socal) is used to train this model, in addtion webscrapping of house images was performed to increase the number of images in the dataset and improve their quality.

+In the following visualizations the real input images are presented and below an animation with the synthetic images produced by the GAN model:

 ## Real images